ChuckCaplan/IEC-printer/scripts/README.md

 - sudo systemctl enable --now cups
 - sudo systemctl enable --now avahi-daemon

 b.
 Display the printers that CUPS sees.
 Your printer will hopefully be in this list.
 If not you will need to troubleshoot.
-Try rebooting (command above) to make sure  Avahi and CUPS-browsed finish their startup handshake and can see your wi-fi printer.
+Try rebooting (command above) to make sure  Avahi and CUPS-browsed finish their startup handshake and can see your wifi printer.
 Copy the ipp:// address to be used later.
 - sudo lpinfo -v

 c.
-Install your wi-fi printer as the default
+Install your wifi printer as the default
 - sudo lpadmin -p Brother -E -v "ipp://Brother%20HL-L8360CDW%20series._ipp._tcp.local/" -m everywhere
 - sudo lpadmin -d Brother
 - Confirm the newly installed printer is the default:\